DC23/trellabit.net/README.md

 business logic layer, and UI layer.

 ## Services / Data Access Layer
-* `trellabit.services`: The abstract interfaces and data model classes that define the data objects and the services that manage them.
+* `Trellabit.Services`: The abstract interfaces and data model classes that define the data objects and the services that manage them.
-* `trellabit.services.trello`: The Trello-specific data service implementation.
+* `Trellabit.Services.Trello`: The Trello-specific data service implementation.
-* `trellabit.services.habitica`: The Habitica-specific data service implementation.
+* `Trellabit.Services.Habitica`: The Habitica-specific data service implementation.

 The key roles of the service implementations are:
 * map the data model to the specific third-party service